CAT 2025 Arithmetic Shortcuts: 1 Formula to Solve 5 Types of Questions

 Example:

-A trader makes a profit of 25% on one item and loss of 15% on another, both of equal cost price.
-Find the overall profit or loss percentages.
+A trader makes a profit of 25% on one item and a loss of 15% on another, both of equal cost price.
+Find the overall profit or loss percentage.

 Solution: